Rust Cohle: Character overview

-The series gradually reveals Cohle's backstory.
-He was born in Texas but raised in Alaska by his survivalist Vietnam veteran father after his parents divorced.
+Cohle's backstory is gradually revealed to the viewer in real time.
+Born in Texas, Cohle is raised in Alaska by his father, Travis, a survivalist Vietnam veteran and divorcee.
 He has not seen his mother since he was a child.
-He returned to Texas as a young man and joined the Houston Police Department, eventually becoming a detective in a robbery squad.
-Sometime in the mid to late 1980s, his two-year-old daughter, Sophia, was hit by a car and killed; a tragedy that destroyed his marriage.
-Devastated by the loss, Cohle grew evermore unstable, eventually killing a crystal meth addict who had injected his own child with the drug.
-His superiors offered him a chance to avoid prison by working as an undercover narcotics detective in a High Intensity Drug Trafficking Area (HIDTA), which he did for four years; Cohle notes that this was over four times as long as most undercover detectives are kept in rotation.
-During this assignment, Cohle became addicted to drugs, and eventually killed three drug cartel members in a shootout at the Port of Houston, while being shot multiple times himself.
+Rust eventually moved back to Texas, claiming to dislike the Alaskan cold, and joined the Houston Police Department.
+There, he rose to become a detective in the robbery squad and married a woman named Clare, with whom he had a daughter named Sophia.
+Sometime during the mid-to-late 1980s, Sophia was hit by a car and killed; a tragedy that destroyed his marriage and kick-started his alcoholism.
+The loss of his daughter led Cohle to become increasingly unstable, resulting in him executing a crystal meth user who had injected his child with the drug.

+In order to avoid imprisonment, Cohle's superiors cut him a deal in which he was transferred to work as an undercover narcotics detective in a High Intensity Drug Trafficking Area (HIDTA), which he did for four years.
+Cohle notes that this was over four times as long as most undercover detectives are kept in rotation.
+During this assignment, Cohle became addicted to drugs, continuing to use substances such as qualudes to enable him to sleep well into the 2000s.
+As a result of his time in the unit, Rust also developed synesthesia and problems with visceral hallucinations.

-During his recovery, he was committed to a psychiatric hospital in Lubbock.
-Upon his release, he was offered retirement with full pension, but he declined that offer in favor of transferring to a homicide unit.
-His superiors then transferred him to Louisiana, where he lives only for his work.
-Cohle has synesthesia and suffers from hallucinations from his drug-using years undercover.
+Whilst on assignment with the Iron Crusaders, a Texas biker gang, Rust killed three members of a cartel in a shootout at the Port of Houston, while being shot multiple times himself.
+During his recovery, Rust was committed to the Lubbock psychiatric hospital and was offered retirement on a full medical discharge pension due to psychiatric trauma.
+Instead, Rust requested a transfer into any available homicide unit, resulting in his transfer to Louisiana.

-The series takes place in two time periods: 1995–2002, in which Cohle and Hart work together to find the killer; and 2012, when Cohle, who has by now quit the state police and become an alcoholic, submits to an interview with LSP detectives Maynard Gilbough and Thomas Papania regarding the murders.
+The series takes place in two time periods: 1995–2002, in which Cohle and his CID partner Martin Hart work together to find the killer; and 2012, when Cohle, who has by now quit the state police and fallen deeper into alcoholism, submits to an interview with LSP detectives Maynard Gilbough and Thomas Papania regarding the murders.
 Cohle sees through the detectives, and realizes that they think he is the killer.
 He uses the interview to find out what information the detectives have on him and the case.